joshgerdes/jekyll-uno/_posts/2022-01-11-create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 18. **Verify configuration** is correct and clicks **Create**
 19. It can take up to 30-60 minutes for the Virtual Network Gateway to be created.

-#### Setup Azure Active Directory authentication on the Virtual Network Gateway
+#### Setup Microsoft Entra ID authentication on the Virtual Network Gateway

-Now that the Virtual Network has been created, we can now set up Azure Active Directory authentication.
+Now that the Virtual Network has been created, we can now set up Microsoft Entra ID authentication.

-##### Collect Azure Active Directory Tenant ID
+##### Collect Microsoft Entra ID Tenant ID

 First, we need to collect the Azure AD Tenancy ID

 1. Log in to the [**Azure Portal**](https://portal.azure.com/#home "Azure Portal"){:target="_blank"}
-2. Click on **Azure Active Directory**
+2. Click on **Microsoft Entra ID**
 3. In the Overview pane, **copy** the **Tenant ID** and save this for the next step.

 ##### Grant Azure VPN Client permisisons